Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 ![](../01-Getting-Started/figures/directory_structure.jpg)

-A complete description of the meaning of each folder can be found in in section [Setting up a HDL repository with Hog]().
+A complete description of the meaning of each folder can be found in THE [Hog User Manual](../02-User-Manual)

 ### Top folder
 Every Hog-handled HDL repository must have a directory called `Top`.
 In here, each subdirectory - that we call the **project top-direcotry** - represents a HDL project in the repository.